ZelynaFarrell/TabIt/README.md

 ## <p align="center"><b>**Developer's Dedication:**</b></p>

 Developing TabIt has been a fulfilling experience, marked by overcoming challenges and achieving milestones.
-As an iOS developer, I've dedicated myself to shaping every aspect of TabIt's creation.
-This includes refining its architecture, optimizing the audio recognition engine, and seamlessly integrating Firebase.
 Key accomplishments during this journey include:

 - <kbd style="background-color: #f0f0f0">**Advanced Audio Recognition:**</kbd> Crafting a music recognition engine that performs swiftly and accurately was a significant endeavor.
 Countless iterations and optimizations ensured precise song identification, even in noisy environments.